jrhamilton/bc_sales/README.md

 ### Goal
+Goal of the project is to find:
+- The total sales in each country.
-Goal of the project is to find the highest sales and highest average sales in each country.
+- The highest sales and highest average sales in each country.

 ### Answers